ticopalabra/TrackNet/README.md

 ![](pics/video_infer.gif)
 Run `python infer_on_video.py <args>` to launch inference on the video.

+Hint: use mpv to play the videos and go back/forward (,/.) frame by frame

 ## Reference
 [https://arxiv.org/abs/1907.03698](https://arxiv.org/abs/1907.03698) <br>
 TrackNet: A Deep Learning Network for Tracking High-speed and Tiny Objects in Sports Applications

+WARNING
+infer_on_video.py:171: FutureWarning: You are using `torch.load` with `weights_only=False` (the current default value), which uses the default pickle module implicitly.
+It is possible to construct malicious pickle data which will execute arbitrary code during unpickling (See https://github.com/pytorch/pytorch/blob/main/SECURITY.md#untrusted-models for more details).
+In a future release, the default value for `weights_only` will be flipped to `True`.
+This limits the functions that could be executed during unpickling.
+Arbitrary objects will no longer be allowed to be loaded via this mode unless they are explicitly allowlisted by the user via `torch.serialization.add_safe_globals`.
+We recommend you start setting `weights_only=True` for any use case where you don't have full control of the loaded file.
+Please open an issue on GitHub for any issues related to this experimental feature.